-5 Travel Risks Executive Protection Teams Must Consider in 2021
+5 New Travel Risks Executive Protection Teams Must Consider

 Back in 2019, a GBTA survey revealed that 46% of UK and US business travelers work for companies that lack transparent travel security policies.
 Organizations that still fall into this category are more likely to risk executive safety as travel resumes in an even more complex and unpredictable threat landscape.

 The good news is that a well-informed travel risk management strategy helps organizations stay ahead of COVID-era travel risks as executives hit the road.

 The key is finding the right information at the right time.
 Travel risk information is increasingly available on public online sources like social media, news, and other unindexed sites.
 Easy access to relevant data can give existing executive protection functions the intel required to understand and respond to emerging travel risks more quickly and effectively.

 What new travel risks should executive protection teams be aware of, and how can online data support a more robust strategy?